 Students must apply for graduation by the deadlines set and posted by the Office of Graduate Studies.
 Deadlines can be found on the Office of Graduate Studies’ Apply to Graduate webpage.
 Note: Applying after the filing period deadline for the semester in which the student intends to graduate may delay receipt of the student’s graduation evaluation and could affect the student’s participation in the commencement ceremony.

-To apply for graduation, students must download, complete, and submit the Application for Master's Degree and Diploma form with the required fee to the Office of Admissions and Records.
+To apply for graduation, students must download, complete, and submit the Application for Graduate Degree and Diploma form with the required fee to the Office of Admissions and Records.
 Submission of this form initiates a Master’s Degree Graduation Evaluation.
 This form tells students what requirements they still need to complete, or what paperwork they must submit for their file.

 Graduate students are required to be enrolled the semester in which the degree is to be awarded.